mcomella/mc-utils/README.md

 # mcomella utils (mc-utils)
 My day-to-day utilities collected in a single repo for easier clone-build-use.
 These utilities are intended for my personal use and aren't built with others in mind.
+I also have web-based utilities hosted on [my website](https://github.com/mcomella/mcomella.github.com/tree/main/app).

 Projects:
 * mwm (macOS window manager): resize windows on macOS via keyboard shortcuts
+* remind: a macOS app that speaks the user provided text randomly during the user provided interval (e.g. remind me to take a deep breath every 3 to 7 minutes).
+A similar app is also available on the web: https://mcomella.com/app/remind.html.
+Unlike the web app, the macOS app can be launched on user login and does not announce while the screen is off

 ## LICENSE
 MIT License

-Copyright (c) 2022 Michael Comella
+Copyright (c) 2023 Michael Comella

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal